Stretch marks are very common.

 What are stretch marks?

 Stretch marks, medically known as striae, are tears in the second layer of skin (dermis).
 These tears occur from rapid growth or weight gain.
 See the illustration below for a refresher course on the layers of your skin.
+It's a great stretch marks diagram.

 As you can see in the illustration, stretch marks are ruptures in the deeper layers of your skin.
 In order to heal them, you need the right nutrients to be able to reach those deep layers.